ilarne/CV/README.md

 **Deskside Analyst**

 Assisted with IT support to users within the business.
-I communicated with users in order to better understand their needs and instigate relevant changes.
-This included trends analysis of incoming tickets to anticipate and address user needs, such as creating a business case for new printers after recurring ticket requests
+I communicated with users in order to better understand their needs and instigate relevant changes within the IT department.
+This included trends analysis of incoming tickets to anticipate and address user needs, such as creating a business case for new printers after recurring ticket requests regarding faults with the machines.

 **IT Admin Assistant (Short Term Contract)**